MoWobbler/Jail/README.md

 Jail
 =====

 A simple Bukkit plugin that lets admins jail players as punishment.

+Jailed players are restricted to the jail area defined in the config.
+They are mostly unable to interact with the world, and are unable to use the commands specified in the config.
+Jailed players can die, but do not drop their items on death, and non-jailed players can kill jailed players.

 Commands
 -----